shoedler/slang/README.md

 ## Compiler rebuild

+- [ ] Remove checks for undefined variables in the runtime - it's all caught by the resolver now.
 - [ ] Remove can_assign from the parser.
 It's not necessary anymore.
 - [ ] Switch fn ordering in parser to match resolver and compiler (decls on top, exprs last)
 - [ ] Move all the global vars in Parser, Resolver and Compiler into their structs